asbestian/asbestian/README.md

 ## About me

-I work in the convex hull of algorithmic discrete mathematics, optimisation and software development.
+I work in the convex hull of mathematical optimisation and software development.
 I have studied mathematics and computer science with a focus in combinatorial optimisation and multicriteria linear optimisation.
 I have received a [PhD](https://depositonce.tu-berlin.de/bitstream/11303/10282/4/schenker_sebastian.pdf) from TU Berlin.
 You can also find me on [linkedin](https://uk.linkedin.com/in/sebastian-schenker).

 ## Curriculum vitae